-NOTE:The Coach/House Battery Disconnect switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
-If the Coach/ House Battery Disconnect switch is off, the speakers will not emit sound.
+NOTE:The House/Coach Battery Disconnect switch must be ON while listening to the dash radio, as the audio relay is powered by house batteries.
+If the House/Coach Battery Disconnect switch is OFF, the speakers will not emit sound.

-Radio Power Switch (Located in dash area) -Typical View
+Radio Power Switch (Located on dash) -Typical View

-- Press HOUSE to listen to the radio while parked without the ignition key on. - Press ENGINE to listen while driving.
+- Press HOUSE to listen to the radio while parked without the ignition key on. - · Press ENGINE to listen while driving.